-It should be emphasized that these results reflect the adequacy of the aggregate regional power supply.
+It should be emphasized that these results reflect the adequacy of the aggregate regional power supply and there has been controversy in the region about some of the assumptions made in the Council's adequacy assessment.
 Individual utilities within the Northwest are facing a wide range of future resource needs and are preparing for those needs in their IRPs.
+The District analyzed its own RA in the preparation of this 2021 IRP.